IBM/go-sdk-core/Authentication.md

 ```
    Authorization: Bearer <bearer-token>
 ```

 ### Properties

 - ApiKey: (required) the IAM api key

 - URL: (optional) The URL representing the IAM token service endpoint.
 If not specified, a suitable default value is used.

 - ClientId/ClientSecret: (optional) The `ClientId` and `ClientSecret` fields are used to form a "basic auth" Authorization header for interactions with the IAM token server.
 If neither field is specified, then no Authorization header will be sent with token server requests.
 These fields are optional, but must be specified together.

+- Scope: (optional) the scope to be associated with the IAM access token.
+If not specified, then no scope will be associated with the access token.

 - DisableSSLVerification: (optional) A flag that indicates whether verificaton of the server's SSL certificate should be disabled or not.
 The default value is `false`.

 - Headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests made to the IAM token service.

 - Client: (Optional) The `http.Client` object used to invoke token servive requests.
 If not specified by the user, a suitable default Client will be constructed.

 ### Programming example
 ```go
 import {